CorsixTH/CorsixTH/CONTRIBUTING.md

 When providing a pull request ensure the description field describes the major changes from the request.
-If your pull request relates to any existing issues, include those issues in the description.
+If your pull request relates to any existing issues, link those issues to the description by referencing them with a `#` followed by the issue number.
 The pull request provides a default layout to help you fill out this information.

 #### Pull Request Statuses ####
 CorsixTH encourages using the following labels inside your Pull Request's title